Artificial Intelligence

 -

-CI0080: Internship - Efficient AI
+CI0139: Internship - Trustworthy and General AI

-We are on the lookout for passionate and skilled interns to join our cutting-edge research team focused on developing efficient machine learning techniques for sustainability.
-This is an exciting opportunity to make a real impact in the field of AI and environmental conservation, with the aim of publishing at leading AI research venues.
+MERL is seeking passionate and skilled research interns to join our team focused on developing trustworthy, safe, and robust machine learning technologies towards realizing more capable, general agents.
+This is an exciting opportunity to make an impact on the field of AI safety and generalization, with the aim of publishing at leading AI research venues.

 What We're Looking For: